DoDAO-io/dodao-academy-guides/generated/markdown/optimistic-rollups-dodao-academy.md

-##### If an users can unwind their positions and withdraw their funds is ensured by ?
+##### If an users can unwind their positions and withdraw their funds, is ensured by ?

 - [ ]  Deposit
 - [x]  Censorship resistance